 I came up short in my search.
 But I did find a couple recipes with Guinness and a couple with lagers and noticed one thing in common – they added in beer rather than vanilla.

-With my kitchen mixer ready to go, and a bottle of milk stout opened, I picked the most simple chocolate chip cookie recipe I could find (from Allrecipes) and altered it slightly to meet the needs of my milk stout!
+With my kitchen mixer ready to go, and a bottle of milk stout opened and taste tested, I picked the most simple chocolate chip cookie recipe I could find (from Allrecipes) and altered it slightly to meet the needs of my milk stout!

 Milk Stout Chocolate Chip Cookies – From Ugly Sweater Milk Stout – Parallel 49 Brewing